Lawlheart/FCC-Ziplines/README.md

 # FreeCodeCamp Ziplines
 ##### Front End Web Development Projects by Kenneth Black

 These are Front End Development Projects that I've built as part of the FreeCodeCamp curriculum.
 Since I completed them, the order and user stories may have changed.
 The user stories here reflect the parameters I built my app within.
+Bonfires have moved to [https://github.com/LawlietBlack/algorithms](https://github.com/LawlietBlack/algorithms) under JavaScript.

 ### Skills Used